 The best way to get elevation is to consult a topographic map.
 Make sure that you know whether the contours are marked in feet or metres.
 Note that handheld GPS receivers do not provide readings of elevation accurate to better than 10-20 metres (technical discussion).
 If you do not have access to a topographic map, then a GPS receiver is acceptable, but make sure that it is operating in 3D mode and let it average the position for at least five minutes.

 For more information on reading maps, please see the Topo Map Reading Guide -- in particular it discusses how to read contours.

 NOTE: The Registered Location is the location that the station owner provided when they signed up with CWOP.
 Show location history.

 There are no photographs of the station.
-If you are the site operator and have pictures of this location, then please upload them to Flickr (detailed instructions) and add the two tags 'wxtagged' and 'wx:cwop=d8436'.
-If the picture is of the weather station itself, then please also add the 'wx:station' tag as well.
+If you are the site operator and have pictures of this location, then please email them to email@example.com.

 You can try to find photographs from the area surrounding the site marker by clicking on Find nearby photographs.

 You can also subscribe to an RSS feed to tell you when new stations come online in this area.
 Choose either within 100 miles or 250 miles .